 - iPad with home button – press the power button and home button at the same time.

-Those who have an iPad with a home button have to press the power and home buttons.
-Remember to do it at the same time.
-Once again, make sure you don’t hold them for too long.
+Make sure you don’t hold them for too long.
 You will see an image of a screenshot in the bottom left corner.
-Want to crop the screenshot or write something on it?
+Do you want to crop the screenshot or write something on it?
 Then tap it.
-If you miss a chance, you can always find the screenshot in the camera roll.
+If you miss a chance, you can always find the screenshot in the photo gallery.

 Taking a screenshot with AssistiveTouch